nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

          OK

 #.
-Test a TCP client with TCP proxy service in data mode (note that these commands are available only if :option:`CONFIG_SLM_TCP_PROXY` is defined):
+Test a TCP client with TCP proxy service in data mode:

    a.
 Create a TCP/TLS client and connect to a server with data mode support.
       Replace *example.com* with the host name or IPv4 address of a TCP server and *1234* with the corresponding port.